 - Medicare Advantage (MA): Given the revenue cycle challenges providers are experiencing, organizations should review their portfolio of MA contracts to determine if the relationships continue to meet their strategic objectives.

 - Workforce Alignment: Organizations should focus on aligning their workforce with their care delivery models.
-This is particularly true of the physician enterprise, given that many organizations have opportunities to better align compensation and staffing with their overarching strategic objectives to improve outcomes and the efficiency of care delivery.
-For example, as employed advanced practice providers increase as a percentage of the provider workforce, organizations need to develop a skills-based approach to hiring and a career matrix to deploy these resources effectively and efficiently.
+This is particularly true of the physician enterprise, given that many organizations have opportunities to better align compensation and staffing with their overarching strategic objectives to improve outcomes and care delivery efficiency.
+For example, as employed advanced practice providers (APPs) increase as a percentage of the provider workforce, organizations need to develop a skills-based approach to hiring and a career matrix to deploy these resources effectively and efficiently.

 How Forvis Mazars Can Help